 - In the absence of competition - and an effective oligopoly - vendors hold all the cards and are making negotiations very time consuming and expensive for small institutions.

-Tags: Vendor consolidation
+Topics: Vendor consolidation

 I think it may be true.
 Clint Eastwood has been secretly behind the physical design and layout of most banking and credit union events for years.
 This theory dawned on me this spring as I attended and spoke at many national and regional events all over the country.
 Until starting Paladin fs in 2008, I spent most of my career as your typical vendor selling IT services to bankers.
 Today, I spend all of my time representing bankers in difficult Core IT negotiations with their vendors (Fiserv, FIS, JHA, S1, Q2, etc).
 Back in the day, attending and exhibiting at events became almost obligatory if you wanted to "get noticed" or hoped for someone to buy your wares.
 Being stuck behind a booth in the exhibit hall next to three of your competitors with flashier pens, higher-priced golf putters is a difficult and thankless pursuit.
 The days are long laced with many hours of boredom while your targets attend breakout sessions or play golf.
 Then, two to three times a day, a stampede of bankers rushes past you to acquire coffee, food or alcohol strategically located at the other end of the hall - that reminded me of the famous 1977 Clint Eastwood movie, The Gauntlet.